Skip to content

 1. Installs minimal system packages (curl, git, figlet)

-3. Tries to download a pre-built binary from the latest GitHub release for your architecture, and verifies its SHA256 checksum before installing
+3. Downloads the pre-built binary for your architecture and verifies its SHA256 checksum

 5. Installs the binary to /usr/local/bin/supply-drop-bbs